Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Forest/README.md

 ## Initial Access

 I was able to successfully obtain the hashed password for the `svc-alfresco` user.
-Now this hash can be saved locally and taken offline for password cracking using the tool `Hashcat`
+The recovered hash was saved locally and taken offline and cracked using `Hashcat`
 ```
 hashcat -m 18200 alfresco.hash /usr/share/wordlists/rockyou.txt
 ```